syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

 #### `workerClusterResources`

 The `workerClusterResources` describes everything required to fulfil the Promise.
-Kratix applies this content on all registered worker clusters.
+Kratix applies this content on all registered Worker Clusters.
 For instance with the Jenkins Promise, the `workerClusterResources` contains the Jenkins CRD, the Jenkins Operator, and the resources the Operator requires.

 #### `xaasRequestPipeline`